ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-7. If I add a feature to my linear regression model, how will it affect the Train MSE and Test MSE?
+Q. If I add a feature to my linear regression model, how will it affect the Train MSE and Test MSE?

 <details><summary><b>Answer</b></summary>